-Amazon Prime Day marked by outages, dogs
+Amazon's Prime Day outages trip up shoppers

-Amazon's self-created Prime Day holiday is off to a rocky start.
+Amazon's self-created Prime Day holiday got off to a rocky start.

-The retailing giant's website was experiencing periodic outages on desktop and mobile on Monday afternoon.
+The retailing giant's website experienced periodic outages on desktop and mobile on Monday afternoon, right after the Prime Day sale began at 3 p.m.
+ET.
 Many shoppers hoping to score deals were instead met with photos of cute dogs, the company's standard error page.

 That put Amazon in the doghouse with upset customers, many of whom have gone on social media to complain.

-The issues appeared to be spreading to other Amazon products and services.
-According to Downdetector.com, a website that tracks outages, Amazon's Alexa, Prime Video Services, and Amazon Web Services also were experiencing outages.
+The issues appeared to affect other Amazon products and services.
+According to Downdetector.com, a website that tracks outages, Amazon's Alexa, Prime Video Services, and Amazon Web Services experienced brief outages.

 Related: Why Prime Day is important to Amazon